Weave Code

 spiral/grpc-client

-Lightweight, extensible PHP gRPC client with a Guzzle-like API.
-Supports standalone use or Spiral integration, configurable via DTOs, includes interceptors (timeouts, retries), and rich exceptions for error handling.
+Powerful, extensible PHP gRPC client with a simple Guzzle-like API.
+Supports standalone use or Spiral integration, configurable via DTOs, includes common interceptors (timeouts, retries) and dedicated exceptions.
 Requires the PHP gRPC extension.

 View on GitHub